theOehrly/Fast-F1/docs/examples/index.rst

 Example Plot
 ============

-FastF1 is largely built ontop of Pandas DataFrames and Series.
+FastF1 is largely built on top of Pandas DataFrames and Series.
 But It adds its own convenient methods for working specifically with F1 data.
 This makes it much easier to get started and work with the data in general.
 Still, you have all the capabilities of Pandas at hand whenever you need them.